 The Surface Mining Control and Reclamation Act of 1977 (SMCRA, P.L.
-95-87; 30 U.S.C. §1201 note) established the Office of Surface Mining Reclamation and Enforcement (OSM) to ensure that land mined for coal would be returned to a condition capable of supporting its pre-mining land use.
+95-87; 30 U.S.C. §1201 note) established the Office of Surface Mining Reclamation and Enforcement (OSM) to ensure that land mined for coal would be returned to a condition capable of supporting its premining land use.
 However, coal mining is an old activity in the United States, and at the time SMCRA was enacted there was a large inventory of abandoned mine sites that no company could be held accountable to reclaim.
-To address this problem, SMCRA established an Abandoned Mine Land (AML) fund, with fees levied on coal production, to reclaim abandoned sites that posed serious health or safety hazards.
-Until FY2008, disbursements from the AML fund were determined strictly by annual appropriations.
-The law provided that individual states and Indian tribes would develop their own regulatory programs incorporating minimum standards established by law and regulations.
-Reclamation in states with no approved programs is directed by OSM.
+To address this problem, SMCRA established an Abandoned Mine Reclamation Fund, with fees levied on coal production, to reclaim abandoned sites that posed serious health or safety hazards.
+Until FY2008, disbursements from the AML fund were